Afghan Refugees Need Your Help

 More than 130,000 U.S.-affiliated and at-risk Afghans have been evacuated, of whom 44% are children.
 For the tens of thousands who have or will soon be arriving in the U.S. with humanitarian parole, safety will only be temporary.
 This temporary status thrusts Afghans arriving with humanitarian parole into legal uncertainty for the future since it does not provide a pathway to permanent status.

-Ellen Andrews, North Carolina Area Director of Church World Service (CWS) will be joining us for an informative 30-minute webinar interview.
+Ellen Andrews, North Carolina Area Director of Church World Service (CWS), joined us for an informative 30-minute webinar interview on Thursday, December 2.
+Watch the recording above.